project-sunbird/sunbird.org-docs/developer-docs/installation/identify_unencrypted_users.md

 ## Configuration parameters

-The following parameters needs to be passed as arguments for the identifying unencrypted users data job
+The following parameters needs to be passed as arguments for script to identify users with unencrypted PII data.

  S.No. | Parameter | Description | Example
 -------|-----------|-------------|---------